 Head to your freezer and find a bag of frozen peas (or any other frozen vegetable) and apply to your sunburn.
 Make sure you’ve wrapped the bag in a tea towel first as you don’t want to give yourself frostbite.

 One of the quickest ways of providing instant relief to your skin is by having a cool shower.
 You’ll also wash off any salt or chlorine if you’ve been swimming.

 Run yourself a cool bath and add some porridge oats.
-It sounds strange but the oats will react with the water and help sooth your sun burn.
-If you don’t have any oats in your cupboard, you can use corn starch or baking soda instead.
+It sounds strange but the oats will react with the water and help soothe your sunburn.
+If you don’t have any oats in your cupboard, you can use cornstarch or baking soda instead.